MicrosoftDocs/customer-insights/ci-docs/engagement-insights/manage-environments-workspaces.md

 This topic discusses how to manage workspaces and environments once they've already been created.

 - A *workspace* is a space to store and manage events and reports.
 It’s where you can view user activity in real time.
 When you create a workspace, you select the type of data to send to the workspace.
 Currently, web data and mobile apps are supported.
-For more information, see [Create a workspace and add members](create-workspace.md).
+For more information, see [Create a new workspace and add members](create-workspace.md).

 - An *environment* is a space where you manage your workspaces and connections.
 For more information, see [Create a new environment](create-new-environment.md).